 In case we haven’t met, I’m Pam Moore, MS OTR/L, CPT and I’ve been there.
 Like, right in that exact, shitty, anxiety-filled place.
-I’m also an occupational therapist, ACE-certified personal trainer, two time-Ironman finisher, six-time marathoner, author, speaker, and freelance women’s health and fitness writer with bylines in The Washington Post, The Guardian, Runner’s World, Outside, and many others.
+I’m also an occupational therapist, certified intuitive eating counselor, ACE-certified personal trainer, two time-Ironman finisher, six-time marathoner, author, speaker, and freelance women’s health and fitness writer with bylines in The Washington Post, SELF, Time, The Guardian, Runner’s World, Outside, AARP, WebMD, and many others.

-I’m on a mission to help badass women like you stop wasting your precious energy on the quest to shrink your body.
+I’m on a mission to help women like you stop wasting your precious energy on the quest to shrink your body.
 You were made to do amazing things and your obsession with food, exercise, and body image is a huge distraction.
-Together we can clear that mental clutter and turbocharge your path to being your best self.
+Together we can clear that mental clutter so you can make room for the things that really matter.

 You exercise because it feels good—not as punishment or from a place of self-loathing or obligation.

 Your workouts (or walks or dance classes or yoga sessions) leave you feeling energized, not exhausted.

 You are fully present with your friends and family whenever you share a meal—not preoccupied by thoughts about food and your body.

 You give yourself full permission to enjoy all foods—without guilt or shame.